-African swine fever does not transfer from swine to humans, and it does not affect humans.
+African swine fever (ASF) is a highly contagious viral disease of swine with severe economic consequences.
+It has not been detected in the U.S., does not transfer from swine to humans, and does not affect humans.
 Affected pork is safe for human consumption.

-Basic information about African swine fever is available through the following fact sheets:
+Basic information about ASF is available through the following fact sheets:

 The basics of biosecurity include:

-Controlling who has access to your animals and is on your farm/s
+- Controlling who has access to your animals and farm.

-Testing – know the health status of your herd
+- Testing to know the health status of your herd.

 More information about biosecurity practices are available through the following resources:

-If you suspect any foreign animal disease of swine report this immediately to your veterinarian who will make a medical determination.
-For more information about the disease, view the Center for Food Security and Public Health
+If you suspect any foreign animal disease of swine, report it immediately to your veterinarian who will make a medical determination.
+For more information about the disease, view the Center for Food Security and Public Health technical fact sheet.

-The only way to confirm African swine fever is by taking a sample and submitting it for testing.
+The only way to confirm ASF is by taking a sample and submitting it for testing.
 Certain labs in the U.S. are qualified to test for this disease.
 Samples can only be collected by approved state or federal staff.

-There is no treatment for African swine fever.
+There is no treatment for ASF.
 If diagnosed on a premises, the animal and any other swine it was in contact with must be euthanized to prevent the spread of the disease.